COSSAS/bigphish/README.md

 ### Export data

-To dump all the data within the ElasticSearch instance, use [elasticsearch-dump](https://github.com/elasticsearch-dump/elasticsearch-dump).
+To dump all the data within the Elasticsearch instance, use [elasticsearch-dump](https://github.com/elasticsearch-dump/elasticsearch-dump).
 If you want to dump the complete `crawler_index` in your `/data` directory use:

 ```